|Can we frighten this man into killing|

-3. Is it wise to wage the war?
+3. Is it wise, as far as we can discern, to wage the war?

 Is there just cause for war?

 Just Cause of war is the fundamental question, of course.
-I remember reading a (probably apocryphal) story of a South Seas island native chieftain who after a large battle between the US Marines and the Japanese in WW2 asked the American commander who was going to eat the vast quantities of flesh of the slain soldiers.
+I remember reading a (probably apocryphal) story of a South Seas island native chieftain who after a large battle between the US Marines and the Japanese in World War 2 asked the American commander who was going to eat the vast quantities of flesh of the slain soldiers.

 The Marine general explained that neither the Japanese nor Americans killed people for food.